Willis (album)

 Willis is an album by the ska/soul band the Pietasters, released in 1997.
 It was released during the mid- to late-1990s ska explosion, and reached No. 44 on the Heatseekers chart.

 The album's first single was "Out All Night".
 The band supported the album by touring with the Cherry Poppin' Daddies.

 Production

 The album was produced and engineered by Brett Gurewitz.
-It contains covers of the Outsiders' "Time Won't Let Me" and Martha and the Vandellas' "Quicksand".
+It contains covers of the Outsiders' "Time Won't Let Me" and Sandy Wynns' "Love's Like Quicksand" (rendered in the track listing as simply "Quicksand").

 Critical reception

 The Washington Post wrote that "the Pietasters mix soul and garage-rock just like any frat-party band of the last four decades ...
 It's a venerable party-rock formula, but rendered fresh by not only the ska-derived musical accents but also the band's solid songwriting and sheer verve."
 The Hartford Courant thought that "the playing throughout is gloriously sloppy; the tone, pointedly ironic ...
 This is ska without regrets."

 AllMusic wrote that the band returns "to their roots of '60s pop, soul, and Motown R&B, all fueled by a syncopated beat."